dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/modal/info.md

 ## Sizing and spacing

 You have the properties `min_width` and `max_width`.
-But by using these, the width styles get injected inline, witch normal circumstances works fine.
+But by using these, the width styles get injected inline, which normal circumstances works fine.
 But in case you want to set it by CSS, you can do so:

 ```css
 /* Change the Modal size  */